softleader/specification-mapper/README.md

 ### Spring

 The following shows versions with compatible [Spring Boot](https://spring.io/projects/spring-boot) releases.
+The versions listed below have been tested for compatibility.

 - 3.0.x
 - 3.1.x